yhscs/Barcode-Assistant/README.md

 ### Notes:
 * If you would like to host it yourself, the JS Crypto library is hosted here: https://code.google.com/p/crypto-js/
 * This program (sadly) uses jquery for the post request.
-* The Java program should be good at handling exceptions.
-The Java program must be running in order to log everyone out at the end of the day.
+* The Java program must be running in order to log everyone out at the end of the day.
 * In order to create new accounts on the fly, an administrator account can be created by changing the "IS_ADMIN" value in the SQL database.
-These users can (currently) only create other, standard users to prevent someone from creating many users on a server.
+These users can (currently) only create other standard users to prevent someone from creating many users on a server.
 * For the most part, the log viewers are dynamic and should be viewable even on mobile.
 * Credits can be found in the source code where necessary.